nevalang/neva/spec/glossary.md

 ## Component

-Everything that can be used as a node in program's network.
-I.e has component header.
+Structure defining computational unit that can be used as a node in network.
+All components have interfaces.

-## Component header
+## Interface

 Type information about component's interface.
 Includes optional parameters with optional constants and required IO interface with at least one inport.

 ## Native component

+Component that isn't implemented in source code.
+Compiler is aware of that componennt and knows where to get its implementation.
+Some native component are [builtins](#builtins) (they're called [operators](#operators) (but not because they're native)) and some part of standard library being represented as just interfaces.
+It's important to note that the second group is something that must be replaced with normal components as much as possible in the future.
+User must not be able to create its own native component as it makes programs less portable and harder to maintain.

+## Operator

+Just another name for [builtin](#builtin-component).
+As follows from definition of a builtin components, operator doesn't have to be [native component](#native-component), even though it usually is.

-## Custom component
+## Normal component

-Component that depends on other components.
+Component that is implemented in source code.
+It have its own network and can depend on other components.

 ## Builtin component

-Component that platform must implement to satisfy the specification.
-Such component must be part of standart library.
-It could be native or custom component.
+Component that doesn't have implentation in source code and copiler is aware of it.
+The goal is to have as less such components as possible in order to make standard library (and the language itself) as cross-platform as possible.
+On the other hand all the necessary functionality must be present in a language so many builtin components are needed for the first time.

 ## Safety